ray-project/ray/doc/source/cluster/ray-client.rst

    import ray

    # Starting the Ray client.
 This connects to a remote Ray cluster.
-   # `ray.client` which will be deprecated in future releases, so we recommend
+   # `ray.client` will be deprecated in future releases, so we recommend
    # using `ray.init("ray://<head_node_host>:10001")` instead.
    ray.client("<head_node_host>:10001").connect()